Last updated on September 13th, 2023 at 08:36 am

 However, some Cymrics can still be born with a short tail or a full-length tail.

-Too bad the mutation that causes the lack of a tail is associated with health issues such as spine Bifida.
-So, you’ll always have to wait for at least 6 months to bring the kitten home.
+Too bad the mutation that causes the lack of a tail is associated with health issues such as spina Bifida.
+So, you’ll always have to wait for at least six months to bring the kitten home.

 Cymrics are friendly and playful.
-But they are also prone to obesity, so make sure they get enough exercise and feed on the right foods.
+But they are also prone to obesity, so make sure they get enough exercise and eat the right foods.

 Dogs might be man’s best friend, but cats have a large arsenal of charms they aren’t afraid to use.

-All cats take advantage of their cuteness to make you forgive them when they’ve been naughty or to get their ways.
+All cats take advantage of their cuteness to make you forgive them when they’ve been naughty or to get their way.